Textualize/textual/docs/how-to/design-a-layout.md

 The container will appear as blank space until we add some widgets to it.

 Let's add the columns to the `HorizontalScroll`.
-A column is itself a container which will can have a vertical scrollbar, so we will define our `Column` by subclassing `VerticalScroll`.
+A column is itself a container which will have a vertical scrollbar, so we will define our `Column` by subclassing `VerticalScroll`.
 In a real app, these columns will likely be added dynamically from some kind of configuration, but let's add 4 to visualize the layout.

-We will also define a `Tweet` placeholder and add a few to each column,
+We will also define a `Tweet` placeholder and add a few to each column.

 === "layout05.py"